 - Slows the spread of infection by reducing the number of sick patients in waiting rooms

-- Difficulty finding stable connection
+- Difficulty finding stable connection (some location like rural areas struggle with telehealth access)

 - Licensing issues for appointments that require provider to practice across state lines